Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Analysis of the DLR Projector Splitting for SDEs

 Let us now turn to the numerical discretization.
 The usual Euler-Maruyama method for equation \eqref{eq: moltiplic sdes} reads as follows:

 and, its mean-square norm can be bounded as

 Therefore, a sufficient condition for AMS stability for the Euler-Maruyama scheme is

-The next proposition shows that the DLR Projector Splitting for EM (Algorithm \ref{alg: Eva Proj Splitt SDE algorithm}) is AMS stable under the same condition \eqref{eq: stab em cond} as the standard Euler-Maruyama scheme. \begin{Proposition}[Mean-square stability of the DLR Projector Splitting for EM] Under condition \eqref{eq: stab em cond}, the DLR Projector Splitting for EM applied to \eqref{eq: moltiplic sdes} is AMS stable. \begin{proof} The DLR Projector Splitting for EM applied to equation \eqref{eq: DLR sde stab} reads as follows:
+The next proposition shows that the DLR Projector Splitting for SDEs (Algorithm \ref{alg: Stoch DLR Proj algorithm}) is AMS stable under the same condition \eqref{eq: stab em cond} as the standard Euler-Maruyama scheme.
+In particular the stability condition \eqref{eq: stab em cond} is independent of the smallest singular value of the Gramians $C_{Y_n}$. \begin{Proposition}[Mean-square stability of the DLR Projector Splitting for SDEs] Under condition \eqref{eq: stab em cond}, the DLR Projector Splitting for SDEs applied to \eqref{eq: moltiplic sdes} is AMS stable. \begin{proof} The DLR PS SDE scheme applied to equation \eqref{eq: moltiplic sdes} reads as follows:

 It follows that